The School District’s Role in Combating Cyberbullying

 December 19, 2019

 According to Cyberbullying.org, 37% of students between the ages of 12 and 17 have been bullied online.
-Girls were more often victims--15% reported being the target of at least four different kinds of abusive online behaviors, compared to 6% of boys.
+Girls were more often victims.
+In fact, 15% of girls experienced four or more different types of cyberbullying, compared to 6% of boys.
 About half of LBGTQ+ students reported being cyberbullied, making these students the most frequent target of cyberbullies.

 Given how common cyberbullying has become, and with new anti-bullying legislation in almost every state, school districts need to understand the problem of cyberbullying and what they can do to combat it.